Does Asking If the Escort Is Law Enforcement Make a Difference?

 If you suspect an escort is working undercover, the best course of action is to remain calm and avoid engaging in any illegal activity.
 It’s crucial to:

-• Stay calm and collected: Panicking can make matters worse.
+• Stay calm and collected: Panicking can exacerbate the situation.

 • Avoid confrontations: Escalating the situation could lead to unnecessary trouble.